pyswmm/swmm-python/README.md

 Step 2 - Copy SWMM Library

-In the swmm\toolkit directory copy swmm5.h and toolkitAPI.h, swmm5.dll,
+In the swmm\toolkit directory copy swmm5.h, swmm5_export.h, toolkitAPI.h,
-swmm5.lib, and swmm5.exp all together in the same folder.
+swmm5.dll, swmm5.lib, and swmm5.exp all together in the same folder.
 The setup.py file is configured to find them there.

 Step 3 - Build SWMM Toolkit